JuliaXRTS/XRTSProbing.jl/README.md

 ## How to Cite

-If you use QEDprobing.jl in your work, please cite using the reference given in [CITATION.cff](https://github.com/QEDjl-project/QEDprobing.jl/blob/main/CITATION.cff).
+If you use XRTSProbing.jl in your work, please cite using the reference given in [CITATION.cff](https://github.com/JuliaXRTS/XRTSProbing.jl/blob/main/CITATION.cff).

 ## Contributing

-If you want to make contributions of any kind, please first that a look into our [contributing guide directly on GitHub](docs/src/90-contributing.md) or the [contributing page on the website](https://QEDjl-project.github.io/QEDprobing.jl/dev/90-contributing/)
+If you want to make contributions of any kind, please first that a look into our [contributing guide directly on GitHub](docs/src/90-contributing.md) or the [contributing page on the website](https://JuliaXRTS.github.io/XRTSProbing.jl/dev/90-contributing/)

 ---